EvgeniyaKuzmina/java-filmorate/README.md

 # java-filmorate
-Spring Boot, Maven, H2, Lombok, Docker
+Spring Boot, Maven, H2, Lombok

+## Backend for the service, for working with movies and user ratings, with the ability to return the top 5 movies recommended for viewing.

-## DataBase
+### DataBase
 Link to application database: https://dbdiagram.io/d/6280e1207f945876b61eae22

 DataBase has several tables: